Same-sex marriage in Colombia: Legislative proposals

-On 24 July 2013, a judge in Bogotá declared a male same-sex couple legally married, marking the first same-sex marriage in Colombia.
+On 24 July 2013, a judge in Bogotá declared a same-sex couple legally married, marking the first same-sex marriage in Colombia.
 In September 2013, two judges married two other same-sex couples.
 The first marriage was challenged by a conservative group, and it was initially annulled.
 However, in October, the Bogotá High Court maintained the validity of that marriage.
 The issue of same-sex marriage was once again discussed by the Constitutional Court after the Office of the Inspector General requested that the court invalidate all the marriages.
 A hearing was scheduled for 7 May 2015.
-It was postponed as some judges were not present and a new hearing open to the public occurred on 30 July 2015.
+It was postponed as some judges were not present and a new hearing open to the public occurred on 30 July.
 A verdict was to be reached before 31 August 2015.

-On 30 July 2015, Senator Benedetti introduced a same-sex marriage bill.
-The Senate's First Committee started to debate the bill on 9 December 2015, but it was not voted on by Congress.

 Recognition of marriages performed abroad

 In May 2015, Interior Minister Juan Fernando Cristo announced the government's support for a move to recognise same-sex marriage.
 He made the statement the day after a multi-country same-sex couple began an unprecedented legal battle to have their 2013 marriage performed in Spain recognised in Colombia.

-Colombian government agencies began recognising same-sex marriages lawfully performed in foreign jurisdictions in March 2016.
-Same-sex couples married abroad are now entitled to the same visa, health care benefits, inheritance and pension rights as heterosexual spouses once they take a stamped marriage certificate and identification papers to the nearest designated office.
+Government agencies began recognising same-sex marriages lawfully performed in foreign jurisdictions in March 2016.
+Same-sex couples married abroad are now entitled to the same visa, health care benefits, inheritance and pension rights as different-sex spouses once they take their stamped marriage certificates and identification papers to the nearest designated office.